-How to set commander mode for Nikon D90?
+How to set the commander mode in Nikon DSLR?

 1. Press the Menu button on the back of your camera.

 2. Go to Custom Setting Menu option (pencil icon).

 3. Select e, Bracketing/flash, menu and press OK.